google/turbinia/docs/design/recipies-design.md

 Recipes are a collection of these dynamic config options and some other global config options.
 They are implemented as a dict with the global options (e.g.
-‘jobs_whitelist’) and a mapping of Task names to dicts of configuration options we want to specify for those Tasks.
+`jobs_whitelist`) and a mapping of Task names to dicts of configuration options we want to specify for those Tasks.
 These configuration options must correspond to options that the Task itself exports in the TurbiniaTask.config attribute.